Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Success Rates of ALL Tasks in Minecraft

 We report the complete and detailed success rate table of all tasks for different methods in Table~\ref{tab:full_results}, including Zero-shot Planner~\cite{huang2022language}, ProgPrompt~\cite{progprompt}, Chain-of-Thought~\cite{chainofthought}, Inner Monologue~\cite{innermonologue}, Code as Policies~\cite{codeaspolicies}, and proposed methods (i.e., DEP w/o Selector, and DEPS).

-All tasks are executed for 30 times across different world seeds, given the same initial conditions.
+All tasks are executed for at least 30 times across different world seeds, given the same initial conditions.
 The birth positions of the world are random according to the seed.
 The average success rates are listed in Table~\ref{tab:full_results}.
-Our approach is state-of-the-art on almost all tasks, especially on difficult tasks that require long reasoning steps.
+Our approach is state-of-the-art on almost all tasks, especially on difficult tasks that require more skills.